-Buying put options is a bearish strategy using leverage and is a risk-defined alternative to shorting stock.
-An illustration of the thought process of buying a put is given next:
+Buying put options is a bearish strategy using leverage.
+It is a risk-defined alternative to shorting stock.

 - A trader is very bearish on a particular stock trading at $50.

-- The trader is either risk-averse, wanting to know before hand their maximum loss or wants greater leverage than simply shorting stock.
+- The trader is either risk-averse.
+They want to know beforehand their maximum loss or they wants greater leverage than simply shorting stock.

 - The trader expects the stock to move below $47.06 in the next 30 days.

-There are numerous reasons, both technical and fundamental, why a trader could feel bearish.
+There are numerous reasons, both technical and fundamental, for why a trader could feel bearish:

 Options Offer Defined Risk